Corasinth/k-plus/config/README.md

 ### **CapsLock**

 Rightly considered a joke, `CapsLock` is a useful key that does not deserve a homerow position.
-On every layer wher this matters, tapping swaps to the navigation layer.
+On every layer where this matters, tapping swaps to the navigation layer.

 ### **Autoshift**

-While `LShift` isn't awful, it is still annoying to press as often as it is.
+While `LShift` isn't awful, it is still annoying to press as often as it is needed.
 That's why, for every layer that types characters, autoshift has been implemented.
 Long pressing a key results in its shifted state, whether I'm typing letters or symbols.

-Ultimately, I don't like the 'character types on key release' effect of having home row mods, so this I went with autoshift.
+Ultimately, I don't like the 'character types on key release' effect of having home row mods, so I went with autoshift instead of a homerow mod-tap.
 Longpressing backspaces a character and retypes the letter, so it's wise to be careful where an unintentional backspace could cause issues.

 Also, unlike QMK's implementation, because it backspaces rather than waiting for a key release, you don't have to wait for the key to release for the character to appear.
 If you like the QMK implementation, you'll probably want to use the other utility function for longpresses included with k-plus.